What is the Commitments Campaign?

 In Spring 2021, the Data Science for Everyone coalition launched the first annual Commitments Campaign.
 More than 270 stakeholders committed to action so that all students have the opportunity to gain data science skills.

-Learn about last year’s campaign below and check back to join the 2022 Commitments Campaign!
+Learn about last year’s campaign and discover what's new in the 2022 Commitments Event by clicking below!

 The Commitments Process